perkeep/perkeep/CONTRIBUTING.md

     $ sudo apt-get install libsqlite3-dev sqlite3 pkg-config git

-During development, rather than use the main binaries ("camput", "camget", "camtool", "cammount", etc) directly, we instead use a wrapper (devcam) that automatically configure the environment to use the test server & test environment.
+During development, rather than use the main binaries ("camput", "camget", "camtool", "pk-mount", etc) directly, we instead use a wrapper (devcam) that automatically configure the environment to use the test server & test environment.